opentelekomcloud/docs-next/docs/blueprints/by-industry/government/kirchheim-unter-teck-bundesmessenger.md

 * [BundesMessenger](https://docs.bundesmessenger.info/de/start/overview/) open-source software from [BWI](https://www.bwi.de/) offers secure, encrypted communication (as a device-independent app)
 * The software is offered **exclusively** to public institutions (community approach)
-* T-Systems provides the BundesMessenger as SaaS from the Open Telekom Cloud
+* T-Systems provides the BundesMessenger as SaaS from the T Cloud Public
 * The SaaS is enriched with managed services (including updates and new releases)
 * T-Systems offers additional integration options for using internal IAM systems for user administration